|Headquarters||3rd Floor, Harare Main Post Office

 In 1987 legislation promulgated the unbundling of PTC into three different companies whose activities were commercialised.
 The commercialisation took place in 2000 with the breaking up of PTC into TelOne - a fixed telecommunications provider, NetOne - a mobile network providing a cellular network and Zimpost – a postal services company.
 All these entities were regulated by the Postal and Telecommunications Regulatory Authority of Zimbabwe.

 The telecoms company is 100% owned by the government of Zimbabwe.
-It is run bu the Ministry of Minister of Information Technology and Courier Services.
+It is run by the Ministry of Information Technology and Courier Services.
 The company is lead by a board of directors who are appointed by the ministry.
 This board is led by a board chairperson, executive board members and non-executive board members.

 TelOne offers fixed landline services to residential and corporate clients all over Zimbabwe through its overhead cable system and other new forms of communication which are penetrating the market such as codeless phone.